minnervva/frontier_regtests/README.md

 - hdf5
 - libsmeagol
 - ROCM 6.3.1
-- grpp (depending)
-- dla-f (present but one regtest fails)

 There is an issue with cp2k when more than one MPI rank are assigned to a single GPU and this configuration should be avoided until we figure out with AMD where the problem resides.

 ## Using CP2K on frontier

-I compiled two versions of CP2K `clpc3biqq` for `cp2k` without `dla-f` and `7duvxma` for `cp2k` with `dla-f`.
-The strange string hashes that tell `spack` which version to load (like `module load`).
-The only function needed from spack is load.
-To run it add the following in your batch script.
+I compiled two versions of CP2K `jpuppf6ks` for `cp2k`. `dlaf-f` is not included in the build for the time being as the build crashes and performances are still not good.
+The reasons for the crash are known and will be fixed in the near future.

 ```[bash]
 source  /lustre/orion/chm202/proj-shared/chm202-project.sh
-spack load /clpc3biqq
+spack load /jpuppf6k
 ```
-It will load the version of `cp2k` without `dla-f`.
-If `dla-f` is needed then change `/clpc3biqq` with `/7duvxma`.
-Note you will have to change the CP2K input file as I am not sure that dla-f is the default eigensolver.

 ## typical batch script